-Yeast is naturally present in the body.
+Yeast is naturally present in your body.
 In most cases, it is not a sign of illness or poor health.
 In fact, most healthy mouths and vaginal areas have yeast cells, which are a type of fungus of the Candida genus.
-Sometimes, too much yeast may grow or the balance of bacteria and yeast may become disrupted.
+Sometimes, too much yeast may grow, or the balance of bacteria and yeast may become disrupted.
 When this occurs, it can cause a yeast infection, also known as candidiasis.
-The most common type of Candida to cause a yeast infection is Candida albicans (x).
+The most common type of Candida to cause a yeast infection is Candida albicans. (x)

 Yeast infections may share some symptoms with other conditions like urinary tract infections or bacterial vaginosis, but they are very different ailments.
-A simple test for squamous epithelial cells in the urine can help a doctor determine if your symptoms are caused by a yeast infection or if it may be caused by another illness (x).
+A simple test of squamous epithelial cells in the urine helps your doctor determine if a yeast infection causes your symptoms or if another health concern causes it. (x)

-Yeast infections are usually easy to treat with prescription medication or home remedies and symptoms usually clear up within a few days.
-Serious or chronic infections may take longer to resolve and require more aggressive treatment and dietary changes.
-However they typically only persist for around two weeks.
+Yeast infections are usually easy to treat with prescription medication or home remedies, and symptoms usually clear up within a few days.
+Severe or chronic infections may take longer to resolve and require more aggressive treatment and dietary changes.
+However, they typically only persist for around two weeks.

 Yeast Infection Symptoms